LeetleCoder/LeetleCoder/README.md

 I'm an aspiring Business Intelligence Analyst with hands-on experience in data analysis, visualization, and dashboard design.
 I recently completed the TripleTen BIA program, where I worked on real-world projects involving tools like **SQL, Excel, Power BI, and Tableau**.

 ### 🔍 What I Do
-- Analyze business problems using data-driven insights
+- Analyze business problems and provide solutions using data
 - Build interactive dashboards to support decision-making
 - Clean, transform, and visualize data